Mamenchisaurus: Mamenchisaurus sinocanadorum

-Two large cervical vertebrae found from the same formation as M. sinocanadorum were informally referred to the species by Gregory S. Paul in 2019 based on their large sizes and origin.
-However, these vertebrae have yet to be formally described.
+Two large cervical vertebrae, found from the same formation as M. sinocanadorum, were informally referred to the species by Gregory S. Paul in 2019 based on their large size and origin.
+However, these vertebrae have not yet been formally described.
 Paul has suggested these may represent one of the largest dinosaurs known.
-Moore and colleagues could not support the referral of these vertebrae to M. sinocanadorum in their redescription of the species because the vertebrae lack anatomical overlap with the known material of the type specimen, and so cannot be compared for diagnosis.
-They also noted an undescribed specimen on display at the China University of the Geosciences in Beijing labelled as belonging to the species which has not been evaluated firsthand or mentioned in the scientific literature.
+Moore and colleagues could not support the referral of these vertebrae to M. sinocanadorum in their redescription of the species because the vertebrae lack anatomical overlap with the known material of the type specimen, and cannot therefore be compared for diagnostic purposes.
+They also noted an undescribed specimen on display at the China University of the Geosciences in Beijing, labelled as belonging to the species, which has not been evaluated firsthand or mentioned in the scientific literature.
 Accordingly, they consider the referral to the species premature.

 Mamenchisaurus anyuensis

 M. anyuensis was described in 1996 by Xinlu He and colleagues.
 The remains were discovered in 1987 from two locations near the town of Longchiaoxiang in the Sichuan Basin.
 At one quarry, at least five to six individuals were found.
 At a second quarry, four individuals were found.
 One of these became the holotype, AL001, representing two-thirds of an articulated skeleton.
 Other specimens were also reported, AL002, AL003, and AL101-106, which provide more skeletal information.
-The species name references Anyue County where it was discovered.
+The species name references Anyue County, where it was discovered.
 M. anyuensis is known from both the top of the Suining Formation and the bottom of the Penglaizhen Formation.
 Uranium–lead dating places M. anyuensis in the Suining Formation at 114.4 Ma in age; as this would make it roughly 30 million years younger than the other Mamenchisaurus species, it is unlikely that M. anyuensis is actually a member of the genus.

 The holotype specimen preserved eight posterior cervical vertebrae, twelve dorsal vertebrae, five sacral vertebrae, several caudal vertebrae, and a complete pelvis.
 Another specimen (AL102) preserved five articulated cervical vertebrae from the middle of the neck.
 Except for the digit bones, the forelimb is completely known and represented by multiple individuals.

 Mamenchisaurus youngi

 Also described in 1996 was Mamenchisaurus youngi from the Upper Shaximiao Formation.
-A local quarrying stone near a village in Zigong, Sichuan Province, found the remains in 1987.
+A local resident quarrying stone near a village in Zigong, Sichuan Province, found the remains in December 1988.
+In January the following year, a team from the Zigong Dinosaur Museum was organised to collect the specimen.
 The species was named in honour of C. C. Young.

-The holotype specimen (ZDM 0083) was very complete and mostly articulated, preserving all the vertebrae from the head down to the 8th tail vertebra.
-Also preserved were the pectoral girdle, pelvic girdle, and material from all four limbs.
+The holotype specimen (ZDM 0083) was very complete, with the vertebral column entirely articulated from the first cervical down to the 8th tail vertebra.
+Also preserved were the pectoral girdle, pelvic girdle, and material from all four limbs, also nearly in articulation.
 This specimen also preserved a nearly complete skull.